King's economists out for a curry

 Applying to study Economics

-To apply to study Economics at King’s you should have a strong background in Mathematics (A level or equivalent in Maths or better still Further Maths) but you need not have studied Economics formally.
+To apply to study Economics at King’s you need a strong background in Mathematics (A level or equivalent in Maths or better still Further Maths - see further detail) but you need not have studied Economics formally.
 You need to be fascinated both by how economic behaviour can be modelled in the abstract, and in past and present real-life economic behaviour.
 You should have read about and be able to talk about these issues.
+Further general subject advice is also available.

-The application process is explained on our how to apply page, which we advise you to read thoroughly.
-If you are selected for interview in December, you will be asked to report to the Admissions Office one hour before your interview, where you will be given some reading material (a set of questions and some general reading).
+If you are selected for interview in early December, you will be asked to arrive one hour before your interview.
+You will be given some reading material (a set of questions and some general reading).
 You should then use the preparation hour before the interview to:

 - prepare answers to the questions.
 These will be problem questions, meant to test your analytical ability.
 They will not require advanced knowledge of Economics or Mathematics.
 You do not need to write out your answers formally - just think about the questions and make any notes you want to ready for discussion (you will be allowed to refer to any notes you make in your interview).